mcgin/jenkins_scripting/README.markdown

 Jenkins fundamental objects are

-* Job aka Project (these terms are used interchangeably)  : Project specifies how a thing will be built, from what and under which condition.
+* `Job` aka Project (these terms are used interchangeably)  : Project specifies how a thing will be built, from what and under which condition.
 A project has triggers, builders, publishers
-* Build : Build is created when we build a Project usually when source code is changed.
+* `Build` : Build is created when we build a Project usually when source code is changed.
 A build has a Cause, Action, Result, Log, Artifacts.
-* Jenkins aka Hudson : It exists in form of  singleton and represents entire Jenkins System.
+* `Jenkins` aka `Hudson` : It exists in form of  singleton and represents entire Jenkins System.
 From the Jenkins instance we can navigate to projects, views, Queue,
-* FilePath: represents path to a file in distributed environment i.e. on remote machine
+* `FilePath`: represents path to a file in distributed environment i.e. on remote machine
-* Action: a build is a composite of actions (aka non core information elements) that are displayed on UI canvas (SystemInfoLink) and/or also served as input (e.g. parameter) for the build.
+* `Action`: a build is a composite of actions (aka non core information elements) that are displayed on UI canvas (SystemInfoLink) and/or also served as input (e.g. parameter) for the build.
 See https://wiki.jenkins-ci.org/display/JENKINS/Action+and+its+family+of+subtypes

 ## Navigation